Anymuz/HackTheBox-Walkthroughs/Conceal/Conceal.md

 The scan revealed UDP port 500 running a ISAKMP service.
 ISAKMP stands for Internet Security Association and Key Management Protocol, it serves as a common framework for defining the agreed formats and procedures for authenticating a communication peer and for the creation and management for security associations, key generation techniques, and to mitigate threats such as DoS and replay attacks.
 ISAKMP is used to implement the Microsoft Windows IPSEC service.
 More information can be found at https://en.wikipedia.org/wiki/Internet_Security_Association_and_Key_Management_Protocol.

-It appears from this information and our scan that UDP 500 is being used to run an IPSEC VPN service on this machine which is likely the reason we cannot conduct a TCP port scan with Nmap, since TCP connections are probably restricted to this IPSEC VPN.
+It appears from this information and our scan that UDP 500 is being used to run an IPSEC VPN service on this machine which is likely the reason we cannot conduct a TCP port scan with NMAP, since TCP connections are probably restricted to this IPSEC VPN.
 ISAKMP needs to be implemented alongside protocols that provide the authenticated keying material such as Internet Key Exchange (IKE) or Kerberized Internet Negotiation of Keys (KINK).
 We can attempt to find the Key Exchange protocol being used with nmap again but this time we will run script and service scans against only the UDP port 500 with ``sudo nmap -sC -sV -sU -p500 [target-IP]``.
 I’ll be saving the output for later with ``-oN``.

 ![img](assets/nmap_scan_UDP_2.png)

 Like my situation, your nmap scan may be unable to find any additional information about this UDP port because nmap scans rely heavily on a handshake to determine if a port is open, therefore it is notoriously unreliable with UDP.
 In order to progress we’ll need to scan the target fully to see if there are any additional services that are open.

 Unfortunately this time there is no way for us to avoid the long scan duration that results from running scripts against all potential ports, this is because those scripts are more likely to get a response from open ports than the basic nmap scan itself.
-You can leave the scan running for a long time and scan all of the ports with the default scripts, alternatively Nmap allows us to scan the top commonly used ports.
+You can leave the scan running for a long time and scan all of the ports with the default scripts, alternatively NMAP allows us to scan the top commonly used ports.
 So for the next attempt we will scan the top 20 ports and run the default scripts with our scan.
 To achieve this we can use ``sudo nmap -T4 -sC -sU --top-ports 20 [target-IP] -oN conceal_UDP_top20.nmap --min-rate=10000``.
 The scan will still take a while even with ``-T4`` and ``min-rate=10000``, mine took almost 5 minutes, so best to go make a coffee or have a snack while we wait.

 ![img](assets/nmap_scan_UDP_top20.png)